CIPRE 2025 – Join us in Brindisi!

 EUTC 2025 Annual Event

 The EUTC is thrilled to announce its 2025 Annual Event, a premier gathering of industry leaders and experts set to explore the most pressing topics in energy and telecommunications.
-Mark your calendars for November 4 and 5, 2025, and join us in Brussels, Belgium, for two days of insightful discussions, networking opportunities, and cutting-edge innovations.
+Mark your calendars for November 4 and 5, 2025, and join us at the Hotel NH Brussels Grand Sablon (Rue Bodenbroek 2, 1000 Brussels, Belgium), for two days of insightful discussions, networking opportunities, and cutting-edge innovations.

 Key themes and highlights